vseloved/cl-redis/README.md

 ## Pipelining example

-For better performance Redis allows to pipeline commands and delay receiving results until the end and do that in batch afterwards.
+For better performance Redis allows to pipeline commands and delay receiving results until the end, and process them all in oine batch afterwards.
 To support that there's `with-pipelining` macro.
 Compare execution times in the following examples (with pipelining and without: 6.567 secs vs. 2023.924 secs!):